 Bitcoin, the first cryptocurrency in the world, continues to be the benchmark for all crypto coins today.
 It leads other virtual currencies by a good margin when it comes to the market cap and overall adoption.
-In fact, Venezuela ranks 3rd on the Global Crypto Adoption Index, implying that it’s amongst nations with the highest usage of cryptocurrencies in the world.
-Venezuelans don’t buy and hold Bitcoin as many investors do, rather they use BTC to buy day-to-day goods and services from a wide range of merchants that readily accept BTC payments.
+Venezuela ranks 3rd on the Global Crypto Adoption Index, implying that it’s amongst nations with the highest usage of cryptocurrencies in the world.
+Venezuelans don’t just buy and hold Bitcoin as many investors do, rather they use BTC to purchase day-to-day goods and services from a wide range of merchants that readily accept BTC payments.
 You can buy Bitcoin in Venezuela from many different sources, including crypto exchanges and brokers, using regular payment options such as bank transfers, credit/debit cards, and Paypal.
 Let’s learn more about it below.

 Unlike cryptocurrency exchanges where buyers and sellers directly trade with each other, crypto brokers work as the mediators between the crypto buyers/sellers and the overall market.
 Venezuela has many crypto brokerage platforms running in the country, with the top ones regulated by leading authorities and manned by seasoned experts in the Latin American region.
 Below you can learn more about how to buy Bitcoin easily in Venezuela with these brokerage portals.

-Registering with a reputed broker starts with carrying out some due diligence to locate one.
+Registering with a reputable broker starts with carrying out some due diligence to locate one.
 You can compare various popular platforms based on parameters like their transaction limits, regulatory status, supported currencies, payment options, security measures, customer care and overall reputation.
 Signing up is a fairly simple process involving the input of some basic details like your contact number, name, address and valid email ID.

 All regulated brokers will ask you to verify your identity before using their services.
 This is in compliance with their KYC (Know Your Customer) processes and is mandated by International AML (Anti-Money Laundering) and CFT (Combating the Financing of Terrorism) laws.
-In most cases, you’ll need to upload a government-issued photo ID and a separate proof of address, for this purpose.
+In most cases, you’ll need to upload a government-issued photo ID and a separate proof of address for this purpose.
 Abiding by the KYC norms is important for everyone involved as it keeps bad elements at bay.

 Post-identity verification, you’ll have the option to deposit funds using a payment method of your choice.
-The regulated brokers are open to many payment options including credit/debit cards, bank transfers and third-party facilitators such as Skrill, Neteller and PayPal.
+The regulated brokers are open to many payment options, including credit/debit cards, bank transfers and third-party facilitators such as Skrill, Neteller and PayPal.
 You can pick any that suits you the best and deposit the required amount of funds for the BTC purchase.

 Using an online broker in Venezuela to buy or trade Bitcoin will involve opening long and short positions on the cryptocurrency.
 This can be done by either buying and selling the actual coin or trading it through a derivative like a CFD.
 A long position is taken when you expect the BTC’s price to rise in value, while a short position is taken to exploit a downward price movement.